 You should feed an adult dog twice a day.
 As for treats, the experts recommend holding back, unless you're using them as training incentive or you're confident the extra calories will be burnt off.

 As for liquids, dogs need constant access to clean drinking water.

 As with dogs, the general advice is to provide your cat with complete, commercially approved cat food.
 This will guarantee they benefit from a nutritionally balanced diet.

 Human food for cats is never advised.
 Their digestive systems are not built to contend with the food we eat, and there's plenty they're allergic to, like onions, which are poisonous.

 Ideally, you should feed your cat throughout the day.
 Cats prefer to eat small, regular portions, rather than one big meal.

 Cats don't require treats.
 They're able to get all the vitamins and minerals they need from cat food and, if free to explore outside, from whatever they scavenge in the wild.

-Cats also need constant access to clean water, and the RSPCA advises milk should never be used as a substitute.
+Cats also need constant access to clean water.

 Pet obesity is on the riseIn 2020, The People's Dispensary for Sick Animals (PDSA) released the findings from a study which showed pet obesity remains as one of the top concerns by veterinary professionals.